rayienda/cherry-store/README.md

 Project Implementation
 Creating a new Django project
-- made a new directory 'cherry-shop' for this project
+- made a new directory `cherry-shop` for this project
-- activated virtual environment on the directory 'cherry-shop' to avoid Python version conflicts with the command:
+- activated virtual environment on the directory `cherry-shop` to avoid Python version conflicts with the command:

 ```
 env\Scripts\activate
 ```

-- made a new file 'requirements.txt' and filled it with the following:
+- made a new file `requirements.txt` and filled it with the following:
 ```
 django
 gunicorn